espocrm/documentation/docs/extensions/sales-pack/inventory-management.md

 Multiple inventory items can be assigned to one Batch number.

-When inventory is recieved, Batch numbers should be assigned to products that are tracked by batch.
+When inventory is received, Batch numbers should be assigned to products that are tracked by batch.
 It's possible to split a Receipt Order Item into multiple batches.

 When inventory is delivered to a customer, Batch numbers should be selected for products that are tracked by batch.